Prepliq

 telc German C1

-telc German C1 – Written Expression
+telc German C1 – Writing (Schriftlicher Ausdruck)

 In Written Expression you choose one of two topics and write a structured, argumentative text (around 250 words).
 Here are the structure, useful phrases, an example and all the assessment criteria.